Small Groups at First Family

 Our groups are divided in the following Station-in-Life groupings: College-age Singles, Singles, Engaged/Young Marrieds, Families with Pre-School, Families with Elementary, Families with Teens, Empty Nesters, Retired.
 Any Adult.
 Remember, these Station-in-Life groupings are intentionally kept fuzzy and are meant to help you self-select an appropriate group for you.
 They are not intended to box you in.

-If you have any questions (especially if you are new to First Family Church), please don’t hesitate to call the church, and we will gladly assist you.
-Keep in mind that it might take two or three groups before you find the perfect fit, but don’t worry, you’ll find it!
+If you have any questions (especially if you are new to First Family Church), please don’t hesitate to call the church or stop by the Connect Center on a Sunday morning, and we will gladly assist you.

 Before each Small Group quarter begins, there are three ways to sign up for a group – online, at our weekend services, or by calling the church office during the week before each of our Small Group Sessions.
 During the weekend services, Small Group leaders are available at the Connect Center to help you choose a group and answer any questions.
-There are two sign-up weekends before the beginning of our Fall Quarter in September, and two sign-up weekends before our Winter Quarter in January.
+There are two sign-up weekends before the beginning of our Fall Quarter in September, but folks are free to join a Small Group at any time.

 Yes, our High School and Middle School ministries both offer small groups for students.
 Our High School ministry offers small groups available for freshman through seniors.
 The Junior High ministry offers small groups available for 6th-8th grade students.
 Although these groups are not included on this website, they are very important to our church.
 For more information about Middle School or High School groups, please contact our Student Ministry Office at 515-965-8300, or email our Youth Director, Jake Walton.